ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Often some of the data in certain columns of a dataset will be missing.
 This could be because the input for that field was left blank, an answer was refused, or the answer was illegible or unintelligible.
-When this type of noise occurs, pseudopeople will replace the value in the relevant cell with :code:`numpy.nan` to indicate that the value is missing.
+To simulate this type of noise, pseudopeople will replace the value in the relevant cell with :code:`numpy.nan` to indicate that the value is missing.

 This noise type is called :code:`leave_blank` in the configuration.
 It takes one parameter: